Last updated 7th July, 2018

 rrested in July 2010, it took six years to build a case against Franklin.
 When he finally got to trial, he was unanimously found guilty of ten murders and one attempted murder with death penalty verdicts following.
 The Grim Sleeper’s reign of terror has come to an end and Lonnie Franklin faces spending the rest of his natural life on death row.

-- Well known community member Lonnie Franklin Jr lived in a low-income rundown suburb of Los Angeles and shocked friends and neighbours when arrested as the Grim Sleeper.
+- Well-known community member Lonnie Franklin Jr lived in a low-income rundown suburb of Los Angeles and shocked friends and neighbors when arrested as the Grim Sleeper.